Gustavo Mahn ,a dentist by profession and an aspiring artist, is originally from Chile. He has been living in Chapel Hill for approximately 3 years.

 Lynn Schmoock, Hillsborough artist

 Nancy Ellen Walker is a former Hillsborough resident.
-She and her husband recently moved to Tennessee to be closer to an adult child with medical needs.
+She and her husband recently moved to Kentucky to be closer to an adult child with medical needs.

 With her boundless energy, and myriad finely honed skills, Nancy was an early vital contributor to the Gallery.
 In addition to participating in many of our themed shows, Nancy was the featured solo artist in All My Children, a showing of Nancy's pictures, with accompanying text, of children from countries all over the world.
 We have reprints and cards available from that show.